FreshRSS/FreshRSS/cli/README.md

 cd /usr/share/FreshRSS

 ./cli/create-user.php --user username [ --password 'password' --api-password 'api_password' --language en --email user@example.net --token 'longRandomString' --no-default-feeds --purge-after-months 3 --feed-min-articles-default 50 --feed-ttl-default 3600 --since-hours-posts-per-rss 168 --max-posts-per-rss 400 ]
-# --user must be alphanumeric, not longer than 38 charcters.
+# --user must be alphanumeric, not longer than 38 characters.
 The name of the user to be created/updated
 # --password sets the user's password
 # --api-password sets the user's api password
 # --language can be: 'en' (default), 'fr', or one of the [supported languages](../app/i18n/)